 Hello and welcome to the newest section of the blog: All Business

-The purpose of this segment is to information, entertain, share experiences, and/or provide insights into the world of authorship from a variety of topics and points of view.
-Whether you are more of a hobbyist or write professionally, you will hopefully find the information presented here to be useful, humorous, or stand as a cautionary tale.
+The purpose of this segment is to provide information, entertain, and share experiences into the world of authorship.
+Whether you are more of a hobbyist or write professionally, hopefully, you will find the information presented here to be useful, humorous, or stand as a cautionary tale.

 Any author may participate (email me if you are interested in contributing at firstname.lastname@example.org).
 If you have an idea for a topic or wish to see something specific presented, please let me know as well.

 Whether you have been writing for one year or fifty, there might come a time when you find yourself questioning your desire to continue down the same path you’ve been traveling on or make a sharp, left turn and diverge in the great unknown.
 Choosing a different genre, writing non-fiction as opposed to fiction, or simply stopping altogether are some manifestations of such evolutions.